Catroidvania/catscii/README.md

 ##### ellipse

-with the ellipse key you can draw an ellipse between the marks
+with the ellipse key you can draw an oval with the marks as the side vertices

+and the cursor as the top vertice (bottom is mirrored)

 ##### misc

-might add a polygon shape to replace boxes so we cna have rotation
+might add a polygon shape to replace boxes so we can have rotation

-also might add the ability to draw rotated ellipses in the future

 ### command mode